-There are many questions you may have even after learning the fundamentals of stairlifts in order to better inform yourself.
-We’ve included a short Q&A in order to answer some common questions we get from our customers.
+There are many questions you may have even after learning the fundamentals of stairlifts to better tell yourself.
+We’ve included a short Q&A to answer some common questions we get from our customers.

 Controlling a stairlift is quite simple, regardless of the model you choose.
-You simply press a control pad for up and down and the stairlift will begin to move to the desired floor.
-The stairlift will then stop automatically when it reaches the end of the rail, cutting off all movement so you’re able to step off.
+You simply press a controller for up and down & the stairlift will begin to move to the desired floor.
+The stairlift will then stop automatically when it reaches the end of the rail.
+This cuts off all movement so you’re able to step off safely.

 Stairlifts both curved and straight takes between 4 and 6 hours to install.